-As you might already know that MSDS (Material Safety Data Sheet) or SDS (Safety Data Sheet) is a basic reference for handling hazardous chemical safely.
+As you might already know that MSDS (Material Safety Data Sheet) or SDS (Safety Data Sheet) is a basic reference for handling hazardous chemicals safely.
 All related SOP you make have to refer to MSDS too.

-Whether you are as a manufacturer of a chemical product, as a supplier or as an end user, you have to ensure keeping the latest version of the MSDS.
+Whether you are as a manufacturer of a chemical product, as a supplier, or as an end-user, you have to ensure keeping the latest version of the MSDS.

 How Often Do MSDS Sheets Need to be Updated?

 I had the same question with you in the past until I found the answer.

 If you are a manufacturer, you need to determine a regular schedule to update the MSDS of your product.

 If you are an end-user, then you have to use and keep the latest version.
 You can simply ask the supplier or manufacturer to provide it.

 I already did a small research to find out MSDS update frequency information.
 You can use my research result as a reference for determining the updating frequency.